• Skip to main content

 Lángos is a deep-fried Hungarian flatbread that's especially popular in Germany at Christmas time and you can buy them at most Christmas markets.
 The deep-fried flatbreads are topped with sour cream, cheese, and other simple toppings like garlic, parsley, bacon, and onion.
 They are addictively good and actually not hard to make at all!

 Flammkuchen are German flatbreads available for purchase at Christmas markets and the most popular version from the Alsace region of France (Elsässer Flammkuchen) (Elsässer is topped with sour cream, bacon, and onion.
-Flammkuchen is super easy and quick to make and I have 5 different versions on my blog!
+Flammkuchen is super easy and quick to make and there are 5 different versions on the blog!
 They would make a perfect appetizer for a holiday party.

 Kartoffelpuffer or Reibekuchen are German potato pancakes and are available at every German Christmas market.
 They are commonly served with homemade applesauce (and I also love topping mine with a sprinkle of sugar and some sour cream (like my Oma did).